 Immediate medical attention is important to prevent severe injury and death.
 Here are the following safety measures you can take after experiencing an electric shock.

-Call the emergency if the person has been injured or in critical condition by an electric shock.
+You may call the emergency if the person has been harmed or in a critical state caused by the electric shock.